StevieSimsII/AiNewsDaily/GITHUB_PAGES_TROUBLESHOOTING.md

 3. **Verify GitHub Pages settings**:
    - Go to your repository Settings → Pages
    - Ensure source is set to "Deploy from a branch"
-   - Branch should be "master" or "main" with /docs folder selected
+   - Branch should be "master" with /docs folder selected

 ## Step-by-Step Troubleshooting